emmanouil-karystinaios/emmanouil-karystinaios.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-Emmanouil Karystinaios is a Ph.D.
+[//]: # (Emmanouil Karystinaios is a Ph.D.
 Student of artificial intelligence at the Computational Perception Institute of Johannes Kepler University.
 His research interests include Computational Musicology, Graph Neural Networks and Music Information Retrieval.
+Currently, he is working on Automatic Analysis of Symbolic Music using Graph Neural Networks &#40;GNNs&#41;.)

-Currently, he is working on Automatic Analysis of Symbolic Music using Graph Neural Networks (GNNs).
+Emmanouil Karystinaios is a researcher in artificial intelligence, recently completing his Ph.D. at the Computational Perception Institute of Johannes Kepler University.
+His research focuses on Graph Neural Networks, Computational Musicology, and Music Information Retrieval.
+Currently, he is working on the Automatic Analysis of Symbolic Music using Graph Neural Networks (GNNs) and on Generative Music Medicine, exploring the use of AI-generated music in therapeutic contexts.

-His past and current work includes, Cadence Detection, Structural Segmentation, and Similarity Metrics for Piano Performances.
+His past and ongoing work includes Cadence Detection, Structural Segmentation, and developing tools such as Partitura and GraphMuse for symbolic music processing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.